muskanmanav16/disgenet/README.md

 ## Usage

-## License

 ## Authors and acknowledgment
 Author - Muskan Manav

-Special mentions to my instructor - Christian Ebeling: <christian.ebeling@scai.fraunhofer.de> for their constant support and guidance.
+Special Thanks to my instructor - [Christian Ebeling](christian.ebeling@scai.fraunhofer.de) for their constant support and guidance.
 ## Support
 Please reach out via email at muskanmanav16@gmail.com for any questions